johanjaners/johanjaners/README.md

 - Data pipelines and system tooling
 - Git workflows and automation
 - Efficient Python practices
-- Exploring cloud-based workflows for data storage, automation, and deployment
+- Cloud-based workflows for data storage, automation, and deployment

 ---